trK54Ylmz/homebrew-omnisharp-roslyn/README.md

 ## Dependencies

+The `omnisharp` formula specifies `dotnet` as a dependency and will install it via homebrew during installation if it isn’t found.
+If you have an existing non-homebrew install of `dotnet` (or `dotnet-sdk` tap), you can use `--without-dotnet` with the install command to skip installing it.
+Please make sure `DOTNET_ROOT` environment variable is defined properly.

-The formula specifies `mono` as a dependency and will install it via homebrew during installation if it isn’t found.
+The `omnisharp-mono` formula specifies `mono` as a dependency and will install it via homebrew during installation if it isn’t found.
 If you have an existing non-homebrew install of `mono`, you can use `--without-mono` with the install command to skip installing it.

 ## Upgrading